 If you have debt problems or owe money to someone, the people or creditor you owe money to may take you to court.
 It is called a route to CCJ via making a claim in county court.

-it is important that if your creditor takes you to court, you should not ignore it as you could end up with a higher amount of debt with added court fee and legal charges on top of your original debt outstanding. you may end up paying default judgement money which could have been avoided if proper response could have been submitted on time.
+It is important once your creditor takes you to court, you must not ignore it as you could end up with a higher amount of debt with added court fee and legal charges on top of your original debt outstanding.
+You may end up paying default judgement money which could have been avoided if proper response could have been submitted on time.

 Pre-Court order Notification